 Losing a loved one leaves a vacancy in your life that nothing will fill.
-Worse, you may find yourself with gaping holes in your finances as you struggle to replace your loved one’s income and the services they performed for your family.
-While a wrongful death claim cannot fill the gaps in your life, it can provide you with financial assistance as you cope with this difficult time.
+During this difficult time, you may find yourself with gaping holes in your finances as you struggle to replace your loved one's income and the services they performed for your family.
+While filing a Florida wrongful death claim cannot fill the gaps in your life, it can provide you with financial assistance after your loved one's death.